 TOPSS is scored on a scale of 1 to 4.
 To assume a full range of TA duties, you will need to receive a score of at least 3.5.
 If you score below a 3.5, you must meet additional English language requirements and retake the test before working as a TA.
 These requirements do not negate or replace the English language requirements in your graduate acceptance letter.
 If you do not plan to begin TA duties immediately, you can wait to complete the requirements.

 Learn more about the test, who needs to take it and how to register below.

 Section 1Who Needs to Take the TOPSS

-If you do not have a waiver and if you assume teaching duties without taking and passing the TOPSS, then your department runs the risk of a fine levied by the State of Pennsylvania for each course section that you teach.
+If you do not have a waiver and assume teaching duties without taking and passing the TOPSS, your department runs the risk of a significant fine levied by the State of Pennsylvania for each course section that you teach.

 Section 2Structure of the TOPSS

 The TOPSS has three parts to assess different aspects of teaching.

 Part I: Extemporaneous Speaking: Make an Informative Announcement.
 You will get a paper with a schedule for an event.
 On the piece of paper are some changes.
 In three to four minutes, you must inform the audience of the announcement, emphasizing the changes.
 You must then make an appropriate connection to Part II.